lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 ##### Building with Setup.hs commands

-For building custom artifacts, options of *hslibdeps* must be accessed directly.
+For building custom artifacts, options of *nhm-tool dist* must be accessed directly.
 For this, commands *runhaskell Setup.hs configure / build* can be used instead of *cabal v1-configure / v1-build*.
 Let's change the names of the directory with dependent libraries and the tar-file to *deps/* and